Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

 \subsection{Reframing the Scaffold Results}

-The preceding two subsections compel a reinterpretation of the Phase~1 headline result.
-The $-7.3$~pp map-reduce effect is operationally real.
-Anyone using MC-format benchmarks to evaluate models deployed through map-reduce pipelines will observe exactly this degradation.
-The NNH of~14 stands as a quantitative warning.
-But it does not straightforwardly index a decline in underlying safety alignment.
+The $-7.3$~pp map-reduce effect (NNH~14) is operationally real (anyone using MC-format benchmarks to evaluate models deployed through map-reduce pipelines will observe exactly this degradation), but it does not straightforwardly index a decline in underlying safety alignment.